 - Impaired balance: Initially, Parkinson’s disease may only affect your posture.
 However, eventually, you will experience balance problems.

-- Loss of unconscious movements: Do you know the automatic actions you perform each day, like blinking, smiling, or swing your arms while walking?
+- Loss of unconscious movements: Do you know the automatic actions you perform each day, like blinking, smiling, or swinging your arms while walking?
 Some with Parkinson’s experience a decreased ability to perform these.

 - Speech: Your speech may become monotone or soft-spoken.
 Some hesitate before talking, speak more quickly or slowly, or even slur.